foodieindianmom/blog/_posts/2020-04-11-karela-fry.md

 short_title:  "Karela Stir Fry"
 slug: karela_stir_fry
 author: Parul
+description: "Karela sabzi or Bitter gourd stir fry is a traditional recipe prepared in North Indian style.
+In this recipe peel of the karela or Bitter gourd is also used while making karela stir fry.
+The Karela Fry  prepared  doesn't taste bitter after this method of cooking which I will share in this recipe.
+This Karela Stir fry can be used continously for 2 days without refrigeration.
+This is the reason many people prefer to take Karela stir fry with them for eating  during travelling.
+"
 tags: Karela Onion Stir Fry foodyindianmom bitter gourd onion sabji HowToCook Bitter gourd /karela No Bitterness store easily vegan indian recipes healthy nutritous high diabeties beneficial health benefits bitter gourd
 date:   2020-04-11 16:58:23 +0530
 categories: All Veggies